 On April 29, 2008, NCM LLC, IdeaCast, the IdeaCast lender and certain of its stockholders agreed to a financial restructuring of IdeaCast.
 Among other things, the restructuring resulted in the lender being granted an option to "put," or require NCM LLC to purchase, up to \$10 million of the funded convertible debt at par, on or after December 31, 2010 through March 31, 2011.
 The put was accounted for under FIN No. 45 (as amended), Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others.
 During the fourth quarter of 2008, the Company determined that the initial investment and call right in IdeaCast were other-than-temporarily impaired due to IdeaCast's defaults on its senior debt and liquidity issues and that the put obligation was probable.
 The Company estimated a liability at January 1, 2009 of \$4.5 million, which represented the excess of a reasonably estimated probable loss on the put (net of estimated recoveries from the net assets of IdeaCast that serve as collateral for the convertible debt) obligation over the unamortized FIN 45 liability.
-As discussed in Note 3, on March 19, 2009, the obligation was settled and NCM LLC was assigned the outstanding debt of IdeaCast for \$7.0 million.
-The Company began foreclosure proceedings to realize the collateral for the debt, consisting of certain tangible and intangible assets (primarily equipment, business processes and contracts with health clubs and programming partners).
+As discussed in Note 3, on March 19, 2009, NCM LLC, IdeaCast and IdeaCast's lender agreed to certain transactions with respect to the IdeaCast Credit Agreement.
+Among other things, these agreements resulted in (i) the termination of the Put and the Call; (ii) the transfer, sale and assignment by IdeaCast's lender to NCM LLC of all of its right, title and interest under the Credit Agreement, including without limitation the loans outstanding under the Credit Agreement; (iii) the resignation of IdeaCast's lender, and the appointment of NCM LLC, as administrative agent and collateral agent under the Credit Agreement; and (iv) the delivery by NCM LLC to IdeaCast's lender of a non-interest bearing promissory note in the amount of \$8.5 million payable through January 2011.
+On June 16, 2009, NCM LLC's interest in the Credit Agreement was assigned to NCM out-of-Home, LLC ("OOH"), which was a whollyowned subsidiary of NCM LLC.
+OOH was also appointed as administrative agent and collateral agent under the Credit Agreement.
+On June 16, 2009, OOH, as IdeaCast's senior secured lender, foreclosed on substantially all of the assets of IdeaCast, consisting of certain tangible and intangible assets (primarily equipment, business processes and contracts with health clubs and programming partners).
+The assets were valued at \$5.5 million.
+On June 29, 2009, NCM LLC transferred its ownership interest in OOH to Danoo, Inc., a digital advertising company, in exchange for approximately 27% of the equity of Danoo, Inc. on a fully diluted basis through a combination of convertible preferred stock, common stock and common stock warrants (refer to Note 1-Equity Method Investments).
+The Company's investment in Danoo was valued at the fair value of the assets contributed.